dbooth05/cpre436/README.md

 This site was not explicitly designed to be a secure site.
 Instead this site's purpose was only to serve in the scenario of a Photography class Photoshare site.
 With time, this site will become secure.
-This is rather ironic for the purpose of class this was made for).
+This is rather ironic for the purpose of class this was made for.

 ### Scenario
 You are a broke undergraduate student at Iowa State University studying Cyber Security with a plethora of minors